Ant & Dec: Controversies

 The pair were ridiculed for their alleged participation in the fraud on the front cover of the satirical magazine Private Eye.

-On 30 September 2008, Ant & Dec were sued for $US30 million by Greek American stand-up comedian and actor Ant for using the name 'Ant' in the United States.
+On 30 September 2008, Ant & Dec were sued for US$30 million by Greek American stand-up comedian and actor Ant for using the name 'Ant' in the United States.
 The lawsuit, among other things, alleged trademark infringement and fraud.
 The suit was dismissed in May 2010.
 The pair have had the UK registered trademark for 'Ant & Dec' in the category of 'Entertainment services' since 2003.

-Acting

-The pair have, albeit infrequently, returned to acting, both on stage and screen.
-They played themselves in the film Love Actually (in which Bill Nighy's character addressed Dec as "Ant or Dec").
-They have returned to their Geordie roots in a one-off tribute to The Likely Lads and also by returning to Byker Grove for Geoff's funeral.PJ & Duncan Return.
-Youtube.com (29 February 2008).
-Retrieved 5 May 2012.